ladsantos/PoWeRS/README.md

 ------------

 * estimate does not optimize for the wavelength shift anymore
-* estimate now accepts a user-defined Gaussian smoothing and has more optional parameters
+* estimate.rotation now accepts a user-defined Gaussian smoothing and has more optional parameters
+* estimate.rotation now requires a line-list file (MOOG standard)
+* estimate.rotation now has a new, tunable performance function
+* estimate.rotation.find() now has a silent option

 Known issues
 ------------